 Jets 11th overall pick odds

-FanDuel Sportsbook has the following six players as the favorites for the Jets selection at 11th overall:
+FanDuel Sportsbook has the following six players as the favorites for the Jets selection at 11th overall, if you want to bet on the NY Jets draft:

 Andrew Thomas: +290